Medication Search - Klean-Prep

 • have toxic megacolon (a complication of gastrointestinal conditions that causes the colon to expand)

-What side effects are possible with the Klean-Prep medication?
+What side effects are possible with Klean-Prep?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.